nathaneltitane/frobulator/README.md

 ### Note:

-Frobulator is meant to be used (for now) within scripts only, as the currrent set of assertions it is built upon will not permit it to function outside of one.
+The current set of assertions upon which Frobulator is built restricts its functionality to scripts exclusively, at least for the time being.

 ### Usage: